A History of Drury Presidents

 The Ninth President

 Construction of a new dormitory, which would become Smith Hall, was begun under Brandenburg.
-Also on his watch, intercollegiate swimming was added to the Drury sports program.
+Intercollegiate swimming was also added to the Drury sports program.
 In academics, the president approved another major revision of the curriculum to be developed by the college's faculty.
 Before Brandenburg could see the fruits of many of his endeavors, however, he died of cancer in 1967.

 Alfred O. Canon